ritikaagarwal1010/complaints-level/README.md

 # complaints-level
-Get level of each complaint categorization
+**qms-complaints-level** is an AWS Lambda function designed to get level of each complaint categorization